nishtha9477/Daily-practice/README.md

-# Daily-practice
-This repository contains daily frontend development projects.
-Each day, a new project is added to improve and showcase my skills in HTML, CSS &amp; JavaScript,
+# Daily Frontend Development Projects

+Welcome to my daily frontend development projects repository!
+This repository is dedicated to my journey of enhancing my frontend development skills through consistent practice and building small projects every day.

+## About

+In this repository, you'll find a variety of projects that I work on daily to sharpen my skills in:

+- HTML
+- CSS
+- JavaScript
+- Responsive Design
+- Frontend Frameworks (React..)
+- Libraries (Tailwind..)